imaliyov/Perturbo_Tutorials/README.md

 >> export OMP_NUM_THREADS=5
 >> mpirun -np 4 <perturbo-path>/perturbo.x -npools 4 -i pert_setup.in
 ```
-### `dynamics-run` calculation
+### Step 2: `dynamics-run` calculation
 Obtain the input file using the Python script:
 ```bash=
 >> [perturbo-path]/utils/generate_input.py -c dynamics-run --prefix=si -i dynamics_run.in
 ```

-or [from the website ](https://perturbo-code.github.io/mydoc_interactive_workflow.html) (click on `dynamics-run` and then copy the input file text), after that open a new file *pert_dynamics.in* and paste the input file text.
+or [from the website ](https://perturbo-code.github.io/mydoc_interactive_workflow.html) (click on `dynamics-run` and then copy the input file text), after that please open a new file *pert_dynamics.in* and paste the input file text.
 We select a Gaussian excitation at 7.0 eV with 40.0 meV smearing.
 The simulation will be performed for 100 steps with 1.0 fs time step.
 Modify the file in the following way:
 ```
 &perturbo
 ! ***Mandatory parameters***